rainbowcores/meeting-room-booking/README.md

 	* EXPORT env = production
 	* set any other custom environment variables in `/meeting-room-booking/config/custom-environment-variables.json`
 	```
-	This will among other things, disable error logging access.log file
+	This will among other things, disable error logging to the access.log file

 Refer to <https://codingsans.com/blog/node-config-best-practices> on instructions to properly configure environments for your **NodeJS** application